EventSaucePHP/EventSauce/docs/docs/testing/handling-exception.md

 updated_at: 2018-03-13
 ---

-Handling exceptions is an important part of software modeling.
+Handling exceptions is an important part of software modelling.
 EventSauce makes it easy to test failures.
 If our `AggregateRoot` guards an invariant, we can create tests for that to ensure our business rule is respected.